Using a Visual Schedule

 One idea, was to attach the picture cards in sequence inside a folded piece of index paper.
 (The pictures would then have a cover around them, attached to the back cover) The cover (index paper) would be sliced as to create "flaps" that reveal only one part of the picture card at a time.
 These flaps are held closed with velcro.
 As each task in the sequence was completed, the flap would be closed and the adult would say, "all done".
 Over time the student may be able to track their schedule independently.

-Many therapists or Special Education resource teachers may use a corresponding schedule to help as they pull students to work with individual or groups of children.
+Many therapists or Special Education teachers may create individualized schedules to help students complete a set of tasks.
 For example, a physical therapist may have a series of five tasks to complete over the course of the session.
-These tasks may begin and end the same way every session, but change in the middle.

 Another benefit of using visual schedules using them in a behavior management plan.
 The teacher will use each picture card with a token working towards the goal of completing all tasks and possibly earn a reward.
 For example, a speech therapist may have a visual schedule that includes six tasks .
 As the student completes each task, he may receive a token such as a sticker or goldfish cracker.
 When all tasks are completed, the student may exchange the tokens for a treat or be allowed to eat the goldfish crackers at the end.
 If the child uses non-preferred or negative behaviors, he may not receive the token for the task.
 Data may be collected by the counting number of tokens earned for completing tasks using appropriate behaviors.
 Ideally the data should show an increase of tokens, thus a decrease of inappropriate behaviors.